GuildCrafts/calculator-benchmark-goal/README.md

 - [ ] The state of the calculator is not be stored in the `DOM`
 - [ ] The mathematical operations for your calculator are each their own .function, and are defined outside of any click handler
 - [ ] When the length of the number displayed exceeds the width available, the font-size deterministically drops
+- [ ] Your JavaScript defines 1 or less global variables

 ### Stage 3